Dominican Republic Divorce Laws

 • A certified copy of the marriage certificate.

-• Birth certificates of all the minor children born due to the marriage.
+• Birth certificates of all the minor children born from the marriage.

 Illegal divorces as per Dominican Republic Divorce Laws

-The Embassy of this country is aware of the fact that in this country divorces are offered over the Internet.
-These divorces are granted without the need of any mutual consent.
-Moreover, there is no need of any appearance in the court.
-These divorces are considered illegal by the Embassy.
+The Embassy of this country is aware of the fact that some websites spread wrong information about the divorce laws in the country.
+These websites state that divorces are granted without the need of any mutual consent.
+Moreover, they mention that there is no need of any appearance in the court.
+But, such divorces are considered illegal by the Dominican Republic divorce laws.
 They are neither recognized by the Dominican courts nor by the US courts.
+Therefore, it is necessary to approach legal help before applying for a divorce in this country.
+In fact, the help is to be sought from the American or local experts rather than Dominican lawyers.

 Certain other aspects